Understanding the Concepts of Deception in the Bible! Righteous vs. Evil Deception! Part 4

 So it is interesting to note that Esau was legally the heir of his father Isaac, but God caused this blessing to go to his younger brother Jacob who became the father of the nation of Israel.
 So we learn that not everyone that came from Abraham can be called Israel, only Jacob’s descendants.
 This is an example of righteous division or separation.
 The sons of Esau were not the chosen ones.
 What we have seen is a clear use of deception initiated by God.
 God told Rebekah about the sons in her womb before they were born.
 I do not know if you like everything that the Bible says or not.
 Many of these types of stories are very difficult for many to accept.
 I sure if you wanted to you could come up with alternative meanings and interpretations to everything that I just have taught on this subject of deception.
 But, I hope that you can see who God was dealing with and why deception was used to cause a positive designed result.
 I think that I will end this lesson here today.
 God Bless!

 If you would like to continue reading in this series about deception, please go to “Part 5“.

 If you want to know how to get saved and know that you are with confidence you can go to: How do I get saved?

-Posted on November 12, 2010, in Advanced Topics, Bible Study, Understanding and tagged Bible, Christianity, Church, deception, Genesis, God, Holy Spirit, Jesus, Prophecy, Religion, Revelation, Satan, Symbolism, Truth, understanding.
+Posted on November 12, 2010, in deception, Satan and tagged Bible, Christianity, Church, deception, Genesis, God, Holy Spirit, Jesus, Prophecy, Religion, Revelation, Satan, Symbolism, Truth, understanding.
 Bookmark the permalink.
 2 Comments.